httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 # Using HTTP URIs over TLS

-An origin server that supports the resolution of HTTP URIs can indicate support for this specification by providing an alternative service advertisement {{I-D.ietf-httpbis-alt-svc}} for a protocol identifier that uses TLS, such as "h2" {{I-D.ietf-httpbis-http2}}.
+An origin server that supports the resolution of HTTP URIs can indicate support for this specification by advertising an alternative service {{I-D.ietf-httpbis-alt-svc}} with a protocol identifier that uses TLS, such as "h2" {{I-D.ietf-httpbis-http2}}.

-A client that receives such an advertisement MAY direct future requests for the associated origin to the identified service (as specified by {{I-D.ietf-httpbis-alt-svc}}).
+A client that receives such an advertisement MAY make future requests intended for the associated origin to the identified service (as specified by {{I-D.ietf-httpbis-alt-svc}}).

-A client that places the importance of passive protections over performance might choose to withold requests until an encrypted connection is available.
+A client that places the importance of protection against passive attacks over performance might choose to withhold requests until an encrypted connection is available.
 However, if such a connection cannot be successfully established, the client MAY resume its use of the cleartext connection.

 A client can also explicitly probe for an alternative service advertisement by sending a request that bears little or no sensitive information, such as one with the OPTIONS method.
-Clients with expired alternative services information could make a similar request in parallel to an attempt to contact an alternative service, to minimize the delays that might be incurred by failing to contact the alternative service.
+Likewise, clients with existing alternative services information could make such a request before they expire, in order minimize the delays that might be incurred.

 # Server Authentication {#auth}